Confess, Fletch (novel): Reception

 The book won the 1977 Edgar Allan Poe Award for Best Paperback Original.
 In a review for the book, the New Castle News said it was "a freight train of suspense, winding through enough bends, some more seat-grabbing than others, to keep the reader's hands glued to the pages."
 In 1976, writer Joe Gores hailed the book as having "a beautifully complex plot which leaves you squirming at the final sentence, and a set of slippery characters who never turn out to be just exactly what they seem."

 Writing for The New York Times, Newgate Callendar wrote that the character "Flynn stole the show".
 Flynn would go on to star in four of his own spin-off novels: Flynn (1977), The Buck Passes Flynn (1981), Flynn's In (1984), and Flynn's World (2003).

 Film adaptation

-An adaptation of the novel, starring Jon Hamm and directed by Greg Mottola, was released in September 2022.
+A film adaptation of the novel, starring Jon Hamm and directed by Greg Mottola, was released in September 2022.